Michigan State vs. Purdue NCAA Football Odds, Plays and Insights | November 6, 2021

 Purdue Stats and Trends

-- The Boilermakers have been underdogs by 3 points or more four times this season and have covered the spread twice.
+- The Boilermakers have covered the spread twice this year when underdogs by 3 points or more (in four chances).

-- Purdue's games this year have gone over the total in one out of eight opportunities (12.5%).
+- Purdue's games this year have gone over the point total one time in eight opportunities (12.5%).

-- Purdue is 4-0 against the spread and 4-0 overall in games when it scores more than 20.5 points.
+- When Purdue puts up more than 20.5 points, it is 4-0 against the spread and 4-0 overall.

-- When Purdue picks up more than 424.4 yards, the team is 2-1 against the spread and 2-1 overall.
+- Purdue is 2-1 against the spread and 2-1 overall when the team amasses more than 424.4 yards.

-- This year the Boilermakers have 12 turnovers, two fewer than the Spartans have takeaways (14).
+- The Boilermakers have turned the ball over 12 times, two fewer times than the Spartans have forced turnovers (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.